AI tools vs AI skills: which matters more? Learn why tools alone aren’t enough—and what actually drives results at work.

 Agents become useful when:

-simple automation workflows
+multi-step automation workflows

 Even here, human oversight remains critical.